 For the more technically inclined, integrating our API gives you the ability to seamlessly integrate Chargify into your applications.

-But the details are getting more complex as our merchants try more business models and we add more functions, so we’ve come up with some example scenarios here to help you if you’re wondering about your pricing model.
+We’ve come up with some example scenarios here to help you if you’re wondering about how to implement pricing model with Chargify.

 Simple, Flat-Rate Billing